Students of Colour & Black Leaders

 Empowering.
 Identity.

 The Grit Students of Colour & Black Leaders programmes are designed to equip students from racialised groups with the confidence, the sense of belonging to become powerful contributors to university life.
-We support and challenge students to develop a new sense of agency, empowering their leadership and advocacy skills which, in turn, creates a cohort more willing and able to push for the structural change required.
+We support and challenge students to develop a new sense of agency, empowering their leadership and advocacy skills which, in turn, creates a cohort more willing and able to push for structural change.

 Facilitated by trainers with shared lived experiences, they explore notions of community, identity and leadership from the perspective of those from racialised groups.